 The percentages depend on the source of the oil.
 See Essential Oil Safety, 2nd Edition.

-Aromatherapy: A Complete Guide to the Healing Art: Neroli may help reduce muscle pain, hemorrhoids, high blood pressure, and indigestion.
-In skin care, the essential oil is good for all skin types and may help reduce scars and varicose veins.
+Aromatherapy: A Complete Guide to the Healing Art: Neroli essential oil skin benefits all skin types and may help reduce scars and varicose veins.
+This essential oil may help reduce muscle pain, hemorrhoids, high blood pressure, and indigestion.
 The oil can help counter emotional shock, mental confusion, nervous strain, anger, anxiety, fear, and lack of confidence.

 Aromatherapy for Dummies: Neroli may help with circulation problems, especially relieving hemorrhoids and reducing blood pressure.
 The oll also helps relieve depression and acts as an aphrodisiac.